 By Padraic Halpin

-The government forecast last month that it would run a 2021 budget deficit of 5.9% of modified gross national income, down from 8.8% last year.
+The ministry had forecast in October that it would finish the year with a deficit of 5.9% of modified gross national income – the most accurate measure of the size of Ireland’s economy – down from 8.8% last year.

 However, the 68.4 billion euros of tax collected last year was the largest yield ever recorded, beating by more than 9 billion euros the previous peak set in 2019, before the COVID-19 pandemic struck.

 Spending was also 1.5% below forecast after government departments did not use the record amounts allocated to them.